How to Use Modern Authentication in Android and iOS Apps

 The Easy Steps to Use Modern Authentication in Android and iOS Apps

-- Under the Authentication Profiles, open the Select Scheme drop-down list, select Mobile Enterprise Authentication by Appdome
+- From the Choose SSO Schema drop-down list, select Mobile Enterprise Authentication by Appdome.

 - If your deployment requires additional HTTP modifiers to authenticate (optional), upload a file

 - The file should be a text file with each row containing a header to add(with + as the first character) or to remove (with – as the first character). e.g:

 - Enable Cross-App ID (optional).
 The Cross-App ID allows the Built app to share the authentication state for Single Sign-On.

 - Click Build My App.

 The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Modern Authentication to the mobile app in seconds.
 For example, the technology of Open-ID Connect and Webview authentication, work that ordinarily a developer would need to do.

 Congratulations!
 You now have a mobile app fully integrated with Modern Authentication.

 After Adding Modern Authentication to a Mobile App on Appdome

 After you have added Modern Authentication to any Mobile App on Appdome, there are a few additional steps needed to complete your mobile integration project.